adityabharadwaj198/adityabharadwaj198.github.io/_notes/Quickselect.md

 ["Kth largest element"](https://leetcode.com/problems/kth-largest-element-in-an-array)

 Here, we want to find the Kth largest element.
 In a monotonically increasing array, the Kth largest element will always lie at the N - kth index (N being the length).
 So we do exactly that, we look at the N - kth index from the start.
-Particularly, we look at using Quickselect to correctly place an element at the N - kth position such that all the elements before the N - kth position are smaller than the element at arr[n - k], and all the elements after index n - k, are greater than arr[n - k].
+Particularly, we look at using QuickSelect to correctly place an element at the N - kth position such that all the elements before the N - kth position are smaller than the element at arr[n - k], and all the elements after index n - k, are greater than arr[n - k].

 ```
 class Solution {